ericromario/php_flask_docker/README.md

 When POZOS needs to deploy a new version, there is always a problem.

 In conclusion, POZOS needs agility on its software farm.

+### Tasks:

+- Containerise the Flask application
+- Build run and test the application with a simple curl
+- Create a docker compose file to automate the deployment of the application and its GUI using the php:apache image
+- Test the application again via its GUI
+- create the release
+- Deploy the private registry and its GUI
+- Push the realese and visualize it

 ## Infrastructure